-Modern View of Intelligence
+A Modern View of Intelligence

 In the 1990's, research in robotics and perception, combined with insights from Cognitive science to bring about a new view of intelligence as a description of interaction.
+The key idea is that Intelligence is a descriptive label not an intrinsic property.

-Intelligence describes the interaction of an entity with its environment.
-Intelligence is a description (an ascribed property) Intelligence describes an entity that interacts.
+Intelligence describes the interaction of an entity with its environment.\ Intelligence is a description (an ascribed property)

+Intelligence describes an entity that interacts.